Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: The Design of

-While concolic execution can help identify reachable \texttt{CALL} instructions, further analysis is required to determine whether the inputs to these instructions are vulnerable.
+While seeded symbolic execution can help identify reachable \texttt{CALL} instructions, further analysis is required to determine whether the inputs to these instructions are vulnerable.
 During execution, we apply \textit{on-the-fly taint propagation} with \textit{byte-level} granularity to track how tainted calldata bytes, representing adversarial inputs, flow into critical inputs of \texttt{CALL} instructions.
 Specifically, we decompose the input to the \texttt{CALL} instruction into different \textit{parameters}, including the target address, the function selector, and individual function arguments.

 Taint propagation is initiated when calldata is accessed (e.g., via \texttt{CALLDATALOAD} or \texttt{CALLDATACOPY}) and proceeds dynamically through the EVM's stack, memory, and storage.
 Our policy is conservative: taint is propagated through all arithmetic, logical, and data copy instructions.
-For each such instruction, if any operand is tainted, the resulting value is also marked as tainted.
+For each instruction, if any operand is tainted, the resulting value is also marked as tainted.
 We treat external calls as taint sinks and examine if the target address, function selector, or any arguments are influenced by tainted data.
 Further details of our taint tracking are provided in~\autoref{sec:taint-tracking}.

-When concolic execution encounters a \texttt{CALL}, it performs two key operations.
+When seeded symbolic execution encounters a \texttt{CALL}, it performs two key operations.
 First, we inspect the instruction's parameters to determine whether it represents a potential asset management vulnerability.
 Then, based on taint analysis, we selectively replace calldata bytes that influence the \texttt{CALL} parameters with symbolic variables, while preserving concrete values for all other bytes.
-In stage \textcircled{c}, we generate exploits by restarting concolic execution with these modified calldata bytes, which allows us to construct an exploit based on the values specified by the adversary.
+In stage \textcircled{c}, we generate exploits by restarting seeded symbolic execution with these modified calldata bytes, which allows us to construct an exploit based on the values specified by the adversary.

 \parhead{Identifying asset management vulnerability} After the taint analysis, \name identifies \texttt{CALL} parameters that can be determined by the adversary via their input.
 We refer to such parameters as \textit{adversary-controllable}.
 However, even when some parameters are fixed (thus cannot be changed by an adversary), the \texttt{CALL} instruction may still be vulnerable.
 For example, the function selector (0xa9059cbb, corresponding to \texttt{transfer}) is fixed, yet the adversary still controls the target address of the call and can construct the calldata to transfer all WETH to their account.
 Therefore, we also analyze fixed parameters to assess whether they pose a risk.